Responsible AI Question Bank: A Comprehensive Tool for AI Risk Assessment: Case Study

+The feasibility of using the RAI Question Bank was demonstrated through its structured approach.
+It provided a comprehensive framework that facilitated the exploration of diverse risk areas, ensuring both breadth (covering the eight AI principles) and depth (addressing multiple question levels).
+This structure enabled the efficient creation of a risk register template and formulation of interview questions.
+We analyzed project contexts and selected 3 to 5 questions per AI principle to guide the interviews.
+The risk assessments incorporated the risk register template, a standard 3x3 risk matrix, and calculations for impact and probability to determine risk levels.
+By applying the question bank across eight projects, we confirmed its value as a focal resource, showing that it integrates smoothly into traditional risk workflows without requiring significant adjustments.

+\textbf{Discussion— Practical challenges in real-world contexts.} Durging this case study, several practical challenges were encountered when using the RAI Question Bank to assess ethical AI risk in real-world projects.
+Firstly, the stage of the project significantly influences the risk assessment process.
+For example, projects at the inception phase may have a limited understanding of model accuracy, which impacts the evaluation of the principle of reliability and safety under the sub category - system performance (see Figure~\ref{fig:P5}).
 Secondly, the effectiveness of the interviews depends heavily on the interviewees.
 In our context, the flat hierarchy meant that project leads and work package leads, who were also researchers, had comprehensive knowledge of their projects.
 Therefore, they were able to answer all the question from level 1 to 3.
 However, we acknowledge that this may not be the case in many commercial or open-source collaborative projects, where individuals may only have knowledge specific to their roles.

-Time allocation also posed a challenge.
-The initial 1.5-hour sessions were insufficient, necessitating a second round that focused on the ethical principles found comparatively more important to the project.
-This iterative approach to risk assessment proved more effective, suggesting that less critical principles could be de-prioritized.
-Additionally, equal time allocation for each principle did not work well.
-Participants spoke more extensively about principles they were familiar with, such as privacy, especially when their projects were directly related to those principles.

-To address these challenges when using the RAI Question Bank in ethical AI risk assessment, it would be beneficial to prioritize ethical principles based on publicly available information or through a pre-screening process, ensuring a more focused and efficient assessment.

-\textbf{Discussion on using the RAI Question Bank in the context of AI related scientific research projects.} Using the RAI Question Bank in the context of AI-related scientific research projects presents several unique challenges.
-Many of these projects are not yet at the stage where they engage with real-world users, making it difficult to assess risk levels based on the ethical AI principles' definitions.
-This disconnect means that some of the risk definitions and questions may not be directly applicable to the specific context of these scientific research projects, until they reach the point of commercialisation.